Vicky de Lambray

-Vicky de Lambray (also known as Vikki de Lambray and previously David Christian Lloyd-Gibbon or David Gibbon) was a British transvestite prostitute who became a favourite of Fleet Street gossip columnists.
+Vicky de Lambray (also known as Vikki de Lambray and previously David Christian Lloyd-Gibbon or David Gibbon) was a British transgender prostitute who became a favourite of Fleet Street gossip columnists.
 In an essay called "London Grandeur" Phaedra Kelly says that de Lambray claimed she would be "the most famous transgenderist ever and die dramatically at the age of 30".

 Early life

 De Lambray was born in Herefordshire and attended a public school, before running away to London while still a teenager.
 There, she became a sex worker and worked as a female impersonator.